axodotdev/cargo-dist/book/src/simple-guide.md

 Our goal will be to setup a Github CI workflow that announces a new release of our application with a Github Release.
 The workflow will also build our application for the 3 major desktop platforms, wrap the binaries in zips/tarballs, and upload them to the Github Release.
 The Github Release's text will also include the relevant release notes from our RELEASES.md file.

 The workflow will be triggered whenever you push a [Git Tag][git-tag] specifying the application's new version, like "v1.0.0".
 Don't worry, you won't need to write those workflows yourself, cargo-dist will generate them for you!

+> TO BE EXTREMELY PEDANTIC: The workflow will trigger whenever Github sees that the git tag *and* the commit it refers to are part of the repo *and* the timestamp(?) of both(?) is *after* the commit that introduced the workflow's yml file.
+That last part is an absolute headache, and may require you to delete the tag *both locally and on github* if you created it before the workflow.
+Basically, setup cargo-dist *before* you start cutting releases!

 ## Setup